Updated March 2023

 Are you having a strategy meeting soon?
 Get our free 2-Day strategic planning agenda.
 This will provide the framework and structure to help you set and reach your organization's goals.

 Strategic planning is important for a variety of reasons.
 Aligning your team, ensuring progress towards your vision, mission and goals, eliminating communication silos, addressing organizational change, understanding your market, industry, audiences and competitors, and analyzing and planning for best and worst case scenarios (Scenario Planning) are some of the many reasons to regularly address your strategy.

 When should strategic planning be done?

 It depends.
 Different industries have different busy and slow seasons as well as different organizational needs.
 If your organization has never gone through the strategic planning process, then any time is a good time to get started.
-For other organizations who have addressed strategy in the past, deciding how often your strategy needs a review can be a factor for planning when to hold your next session.
+For other organizations who have addressed strategy in the past, deciding how often your strategy needs a review can be a question you ask a strategic planning consultant.
 Some companies, like non-profit organizations, like to hold strategy sessions in their slower seasons, when staff are less distracted by events or high volumes of customers.
-On the other hand, organizations who regularly update their strategy may choose to hold strategic planning sessions whether they are busy or not.
+On the other hand, organizations who regularly update their strategy may choose to hold strategic planning facilitation sessions whether they are busy or not.